Tax Software for Small Business: TurboTax vs H&R Block vs FreeTaxUSA

 TurboTax Business

-Comprehensive tax software for self-employed, sole proprietors, S-corps, partnerships, and C-corps with QuickBooks integration.
+Desktop tax software for S-corps, partnerships, C-corps, and sole proprietors with QuickBooks Desktop integration.
+Windows only.

 *Price at time of publishing

-TurboTax Premium ($129 federal) supports sole proprietors, while TurboTax Business ($190) files entity returns for S-corps and partnerships.
-Both walk you through everything with an interview-style Q&A that feels like working with a tax preparer.
+TurboTax Business is the most complete DIY option for entity returns.
+TurboTax Premium ($129 federal) supports sole proprietors filing Schedule C, while TurboTax Desktop Business ($190) files entity returns for S-corps, partnerships, and C-corps.
+Both use an interview-style Q&A format.

 What It Covers